Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsubsection{Network-wide Consensus on Anomaly}

-The first challenge that one have to overcome while developing anomaly detection models for blockchain network is to carry out a network-wide consensus on anomaly.
+The first challenge that one has to overcome while developing anomaly detection models for blockchain networks is to carry out a network-wide consensus on anomaly.
 Since, the blockchain network has no centralized entity to determine rules, thus, it becomes hard to categorize a specific event to be an anomaly or not.
-Therefore, alongside designing a mechanism to detect outliers, one also have to make sure that this outlier is considered as an anomaly throughout the network.
-In short, complete network have to reach on a consensus that a particular event is an anomaly and appropriate actions should be taken against it.
+Therefore, alongside designing a mechanism to detect outliers, one also has to make sure that this outlier is considered as an anomaly throughout the network.
+In short, complete \final{network has} to reach a consensus that a particular event is an anomaly and appropriate actions should be taken against it.
 This becomes even more challenging, when some nodes in the network start behaving in a malicious manner.
 Therefore, considering the aspect of network-wide consensus alongside designing anomaly detection models is important in blockchain because of decentralization.